trelau/pyOCCT/README.md

 * **pthreads (SMESH)**

 # Getting Started
-Detailed build instructions and CI services will be available soon so check back for more information.
-Until then, a prebuilt Python wheel is available for Windows 64-bit Python 3.5 to give users a quick start.
-This contains the Python bindings as well as all required dependencies including OCCT and VTK.
-This wheel can be installed using [pip](https://pypi.python.org/pypi/pip/):

-    pip install OCCT-0.0.1-cp35-none-win_amd64.whl

 Anaconda Python is recommended for package management and since many packages are available for some of the prerequisites.
 It is recommended that a designated environment be created and used for pyOCCT.
 An example of